nscharrenberg/TabuGAN/training/README.md

 10. In `main.py`make sure to add the pipeline model.

 If you're adding a completely new model, you might have to add it to `pipeline_type.py` in `pipelines` and add it to the if-statement in the `main.py` file.

+## To Do
+1. Allow experiments to skip the GAN loading and training, and only utilizing the original data and synthetic data.
+2. Perform Statistical Tests using sdv metrics.
+3. Add integration for transformer GAN
+4. Add integration for VAE GAN.